rosen-bridge/rcs/rcs-003/README.md

 #### Wallet package
 - Add at least one wallet for the chain (_more details to come in the future_), including:
+  - Add the wallet icon as an SVG string in a separate TypeScript file and import it into the Wallet class
   - Wallet connection logic
   - Address fetching logic
   - Balance fetching logic